svisser/python-improvements/README.md

 should still be the same as before.
 Whether or not this is the case depends on the implementation of `my_decorator`.
 So a decorator that you've written needs to preserve these details (most often by returning a new function that has the same values).
+You can fix the above issue by using `functools.wraps` which allows you to indicate that one function wraps the other function and that it should therefore preserve the relevant details.

 This also matches the intent of a decorator: a decorator is aimed at modifying the behaviour of the function but it's still the "same" function for most intents and purposes (i.e., with the same name and docstring).
 If you're using a decorator to pass default values to the function, it may be better to